FessLeru/ProdAlexBot/ARCHITECTURE.md

 sequenceDiagram
     participant M as Main Process
     participant C as Celery Worker
-    participant B as Bitget API
+    participant B as Bybit API
     participant D as Database
     participant K as Kafka
     participant T as Telegram Bot